HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage

-PrismDB uses Optane SSDs (or other non-volatile memory such as Z-NAND) as its faster tier~\cite{PrismDB}.
-Considering that the write granularity of Optane SSDs is small~\cite{wu2019optane}, PrismDB stores records within Optane SSDs in unsorted slabs instead of SSTables.
-PrismDB estimates key popularity with the clock algorithm, and the clock bits are indexed with a hash table.
-Hot records are retained/promoted in/to Optane SSD during compactions.
-However, PrismDB requires a B+ tree to index records in unsorted slabs within Optane SSD.
-The B+ tree and the hash table used to index clock bits can consume considerable memory if records are small.
+PrismDB~\cite{PrismDB} estimates key popularity with the clock algorithm, and the clock bits are indexed with a hash table.
+Hot records are retained/promoted in/to the fast disk during compactions.
+However, the hash table can consume considerable memory.
+Also, the promotion speed of PrismDB is slow because it only promotes during compactions.

+2-Tree~\cite{zhou2023two} maintains two B-trees, one in the memory and the other on the disk.
+It migrates hot records to the in-memory B-tree and cold records to the on-disk B-tree.
+However, it does not support tiered storage and the in-memory B-tree consumes huge memory.